 An environmental impact assessment is a procedure for assessing the impacts on the environment likely to result from development proposals.
 It is primarily a scientific technique existing within a legal framework.
 Although the focus is on biophysical issues, social and economic impacts are also considered.

-The Victorian Supreme Court case of Friends of Mallacoota v Minister for Planning & Minister for Environment & Climate Change VSC 222 held that the assessment of the environmental effects of the proposed works was intended to exclude social effects.
+In the case of Friends of Mallacoota v Minister for Planning & Minister for Environment & Climate Change VSC 222, at -, the Victorian Supreme Court held that the assessment of the environmental effects of the proposed works was not intended to exclude social effects.
 The judge noted that this argument would materially reduce the potential utility of the EE Act and that there was nothing in the EE Act that suggested parliament intended this type of limitation.
-The case suggests that broad issues may be taken into account as part of the assessment process.
+The case suggests that broad issues may be considered as part of the assessment process.

-The process established by the EE Act can be divided into four stages:
+The process established by the EE Act has four stages:

 1 Referral to the Minister for Planning (“minister”);